An activity to introduce JavaScript in 45-60m

 Finally, it is possible to use the points variable to determine an overall score.
 Do some math to calculate the percentage against the total questions!

-NOTE: This section can be skipped and replaced with an alert that simply displays the number of points at the end
+NOTE: This section can be skipped and replaced with an

-var finalScore = (points / numberOfQuestions) * 100;
+alert to show the final score to the uservar finalScore = (points / numberOfQuestions) * 100;

 alert("Final score: " + finalScore + "%");